Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 If a member of The Neopets Team sees this, please do get in contact with me.
 I would love to work on fixing these html ports.
 I understand that the Ruffle Flash player exists.
 However, since the HTML5 versions of the games are pushed more than the originals, they should ideally function better than the originals running on a compatibility layer.

 ##### Addendum
 I found out that it was way easier to use `requestAnimationFrame` in my deobfuscated codebase with [`createjs.Ticker`](https://createjs.com/docs/easeljs/classes/Ticker.html).
-BBy setting `Ticker.timingMode` to `RAF_SYNCED` and then hooking `game_class.instance.mainLoop` into `createjs.Ticker`'s `tick` event, the game is now in sync with your browser's refresh rate, meaning the game is being updated just before the browser draws everything to your screen, which considerably improves the responsiveness of the game.
+By setting `Ticker.timingMode` to `RAF_SYNCED` and then hooking `game_class.instance.mainLoop` into `createjs.Ticker`'s `tick` event, the game is now in sync with your browser's refresh rate, meaning the game is being updated just before the browser draws everything to your screen, which considerably improves the responsiveness of the game.
 This also fits well with the FPS selection in the settings menu, but I would need to update it to add a sync option.

 This has the issue of the framerate changing depending on the capabilities of your device, but I'm gonna trust that the developers of createjs were aware of this and handled it properly.
 As well, adee's animation runs faster when changing the Ticker framerate from 24 to the default refresh rate of your browser, this is an easy fix though, just set the `framerate` property of the adee `MovieClip` child class to 24.